php-tui/php-tui/docs/content/docs/reference/widgets/CanvasWidget.md

 `PhpTui\Tui\Extension\Core\Widget\CanvasWidget`

 The canvas widget provides a surface, of arbitrary scale, upon which shapes can be drawn.

-The canvas widget provides a surface, of arbitrary scale, upon which shapes can be drawn.
 ### Example

 {{% terminal file="/data/example/docs/widget/canvasWidget.html" %}}